ModiaSim/Modia3D.jl/docs/src/man/Plans.md

 - **Composition**
   - Visualizing (optionally) the direction of the gravity vector if a parallel gravity field is used.
-  - Improving efficiency: Structure spanning tree in two parts: One only needed for kinematic/dynamic analysis and the remaining part only needed for visualization (need only to be evaluated at communication points).
   - Support of more joint types (Spherical, Cylindrical, Planar, GearConstraint, ...).
   - Support of 3D force/torque objects.
   - Automatic handling of 2D and 3D kinematic loops for kinematic and dynamic analysis